Decidable problems in substitution shifts

-The proof of the following result follows an argument from \cite[Lemma 2]{Pansiot1986} (where the result is actually stated for admissible fixed points of morphisms), see also \cite[Exercise 2.38]{DurandPerrin2021}.
-It shows that one can decide whether an elementary morphism is aperiodic.
-Note that the property of being elementary is decidable.
-Indeed, if $\sigma\colon A^*\to C^*$ is a morphism consider the finite family $\cal F$ of sets $U\subset C^*$ such that $\sigma(A)\subset U^*\subset C^*$ with every $u\in U$ being a factor of some $\sigma(a)$ for $a\in A$.
-Then $\sigma$ is elementary if and only if $\Card(U)\ge \Card(A)$ for every $U\in\cal F$. \begin{lemma} Let $\sigma\colon A^*\to A^*$ be an elementary morphism having a periodic point $x\in \XS(\sigma)$.
-The minimal period of $x$ can be effectively bounded in terms of the morphism $\sigma$. \end{lemma} \begin{proof} Let $x\in \XS(\sigma)$ be a periodic.
-By Proposition~\ref{lemmaNouveau}, it is a fixed point of a power of $\sigma$.
+The proof of the following result follows an argument from \cite[Lemma 2]{Pansiot1986} (where the result is actually stated for admissible fixed points of morphisms), see also \cite[Exercise 2.38]{DurandPerrin2021}. \begin{lemma} Let $\sigma\colon A^*\to A^*$ be an elementary morphism having a periodic point $x\in \XS(\sigma)$.
+The minimal period of $x$ can be effectively bounded in terms of the morphism $\sigma$. \end{lemma} \begin{proof} Let $x\in \XS(\sigma)$ be a periodic point.
+By Proposition~\ref{lemmaNouveau}, it is a shift of some fixed point of a power of $\sigma$.

 If $x$ has no growing letter, its period can be bounded by Proposition~\ref{lemmaNonGrowing}.
 Assume that $x$ contains at least one growing letter.

 We first note that since $x$ is periodic, there are no right-special words in $\cL(x)$ of length larger than the period of $x$.
 We claim that there is no word in $\cL(x)$ which is right-special with respect to $\cL(x)$ and which begins with a growing letter.